The Chronology of Revelation

 “A sword against the Babylonians!” declares the LORD—“against those who live in Babylon and against her officials and wise men!
 A sword against her false prophets!
 They will become fools.
 A sword against her warriors!
 They will be filled with terror.
 A sword against her horses and chariots and all the foreigners in her ranks!
 They will become women.
 A sword against her treasures!
 They will be plundered.
 A drought on her waters!
 They will dry up.
 For it is a land of idols, idols that will go mad with terror.
 “So desert creatures and hyenas will live there, and there the owl will dwell.
 It will never again be inhabited or lived in from generation to generation.
 As God overthrew Sodom and Gomorrah along with their neighboring towns,” declares the LORD, “so no one will live there; no man will dwell in it” (Jeremiah 50:35-40).

-It may be that the forces of Gog and Magog, who will attack Jerusalem near the end of the 70th Week, also will attack the Antichrist and his forces at Babylon (Jeremiah 50:41,42; Daniel 11:40b).
+It may be that the forces of Gog and Magog, who will attack Jerusalem near the end of the 70th Week, also will attack the Antichrist and his forces at Babylon (Jeremiah 50:41,42; Daniel 11:40bsee also Gog vs. Antichrist).
 Indeed, in ancient times, Babylon was conquered by the Medes and Persians, and there are biblical passages prophesying this.
 However, many prophetic passages, such as those portending the devastation of Babylon, describe events that have occurred in the past, as well as those which will occur in the future.

 Jerusalem, Israel

 As such, some have inferred that Babylon the Great is Jerusalem, Israel.
 Indeed, during the last half of the 70th Week, Jerusalem will be experiencing major troubles from being occupied and attacked.
-At the midpoint of the 70th Week, the Antichrist will enter the temple in Jerusalem to put an end to sacrifice and offering and to set up the “abomination that causes desolation(Daniel 9:27c; Matthew 24:15), after which, presumably, he and his forces will occupy Jerusalem for an unspecified period of time.
-Then, near the end of the 70th Week, the forces of Gog and Magog will attack Israel and Jerusalem (Ezekiel 38:15,16); but the Lord Jesus will return to save them (see destruction of Jerusalem).
+In the midst of the 70th Week, the Antichrist will enter the “holy place” in Jerusalem to put an end to sacrifice and offering and to set up the “abomination that causes desolation(Daniel 9:27c; Matthew 24:15), after which, presumably, he and his forces will occupy Jerusalem for an unspecified period of time.
+Then, near the end of the 70th Week, the forces of Gog and Magog will attack Israel and Jerusalem (Ezekiel 38:15,16); but the Lord Jesus will return to save them (see destruction of Jerusalem and redemption of Jerusalem).

 Babylon will be destroyed, never to be inhabited again (Isaiah 13:19,20; Jeremiah 50:39,40; Revelation 18:21-23ab).
 However, Jerusalem will not be utterly destroyed but will be inhabited and secure after Jesus’ return (Zechariah 14:10b,11).
-In fact, the temple of the Lord will be in Jerusalem, and the Lord will sit there on His throne to rule and reign the world in righteousness (Isaiah 2:1-4, 16:5).
+In fact, the Temple of the Lord will be in Jerusalem, and the Lord will sit there on His throne to rule and reign the world in righteousness and faithfulness (Isaiah 2:1-4, 16:5).

 Jerusalem will be one of the cities of the world which will comprise the “great city,” Babylon the Great, as a whole.
 It will have its share of earthquakes and other devastation, but it will not be utterly and totally destroyed; in fact, it will be cleansed, spiritually purified, and restored (Zechariah 13:1,2).